mmcza/Robot-localization-with-GTSAM/README.md

 Based on the data from the table, it is noticeable that the estimator does its job and reduces the noise.

+This plot illustrates the comparison of odometry, estimated, and real trajectories collected from the dataset.
 ![Trajectory comparision](data/pictures/estimated_vs_real_odometry_trajectory.png)

 ## References